Teratoma: Pathophysiology

 Teratomas belong to a class of tumors known as nonseminomatous germ cell tumor.
 All tumors of this class are the result of abnormal development of pluripotent cells: germ cells and embryonal cells.
 Teratomas of embryonic origin are congenital; teratomas of germ cell origin may or may not be congenital.
 The kind of pluripotent cell appears to be unimportant, apart from constraining the location of the teratoma in the body.

 Teratomas derived from germ cells occur in the testicle and ovaries.
 Teratomas derived from embryonic cells usually occur on the subject's midline: in the brain, elsewhere in the skull, in the nose, in the tongue, under the tongue, and in the neck (cervical teratoma), mediastinum, retroperitoneum, and attached to the coccyx.
 Teratomas may also occur elsewhere: very rarely in solid organs (most notably the heart and liver) and hollow organs (such as the stomach and bladder), and more commonly on the skull sutures.

-Teratoma rarely include more complicated body parts such as teeth, brain matter, eyes, or torso.
+Teratoma rarely include more complex body parts such as teeth, brain matter, eyes, or torso.